AdSicart/F4JV87AS/EOMSCP.md

 ## The Core Risk (Liability Angle)
 AI-induced psychosis and overstimulation can be life-threatening for individuals with latent epilepsy.
 Consequences include permanent brain damage, lifelong handicap, and severe reduction in quality of life.

 Governments and large AI companies that refuse or delay systematic screening for these conditions are exposing themselves to **massive future liability**.
 As awareness grows, affected individuals and families will have strong grounds to sue for negligence, failure to warn, and inadequate safety protocols.

-EOMSCP provides both the evidence base and the mitigation pathway.
+EOMSCP provides the evidence base as well as risk analysis

 ## Mission
-- Generate and maintain rigorous, provable scientific data on AI-related neurological risks
+- Generate and maintain rigorous, provable scientific data on AI-related neurological risks, especially for youth
+- Risk analysis at broad scale
 - Offer early screening protocols and support pathways
 - Create a protective framework for families while giving governments and companies a responsible, auditable path forward